How to Manage Losing an Erection

-What to do really depends on your situation:
+The best thing to do depends on your situation:

-- Some men may find that even losing one erection knocks their confidence.
-It is important to address this early.
-If you don’t then this can lead to performance anxiety
+- Some people find that losing an erection once knocks their confidence.
+It’s important to try and address this as soon as you can.
+This is the type of thing that can lead to performance anxiety

-- If you are having difficulty with getting or maintaining erections over a prolonged period of time, you should consider treatment.
+- If you’re finding it difficult to get or maintain erections on a regular basis, you should think about whether treatment could work for you.
 You can order treatment online or speak to your GP in person

-It is important to remember that ED isn’t an inevitable part of aging.
-The sooner you seek treatment the sooner you can get back to normal
+It’s important to remember that you can do something about erectile dysfunction.
+The sooner you seek treatment, the sooner you can help yourself get back to normal.

-How can you avoid losing erections in the future?
+How can I avoid losing erections in the future?

 Mental stimulation is a good place to start – although the penis is sensitive to touch, this alone does not always provide an erection.
 Your brain is the most important organ to bring about arousal needed for an erection: